t03i/FlatProt/docs/index.md

 FlatProt is a Python package for protein structure and sequence analysis.
 It provides standardized 2D visualizations for enhanced protein comparability, combining efficient processing of proteins with user-friendly visualizations.

+## Standard Workflow on the command line

+FlatProt generates 2D projections of protein structures in three simple steps:

+1. Obtain the protein structure file (CIF or PDB format)
+    - From databases like PDB, AlphaFold, or your own modeling tools
+    - CIF format is recommended for better handling of complex structures
+2. Calculate secondary structure using DSSP
+    - Run: `mkdssp -i structure.cif -o structure.cif`
+    - This identifies α-helices, β-sheets, and other structural elements
+3. Generate the 2D projection with FlatProt
+    - Basic usage: `flatprot project structure.cif -o projection.svg`
+    - With pdb file: `flatprot project structure.pdb --dssp structure.dssp -o projection.svg`
+    - Customize with options like `--canvas-width 500 --canvas-height 400` for sizing

+The resulting SVG file contains a clean, publication-ready 2D representation of your protein structure that can be viewed in any web browser or vector graphics editor.

 ## Key Features

 -   Standardized 2D visualization approach for protein analysis